cmda-bt/js-bootcamp-18-19/.github/ISSUE_TEMPLATE/0_repository.md

 ---
-name: Repository link
+name: 🔗 Repository link
-about: Hand in a link to your repository.
+about: Hand in a link to your repository with the exercises and summaries.
 title: Repository
-labels: 'week-1, bt-1,'
+labels: 'week-0, bt-1, week-0-repository'
 ---

 # My Introduction